Decarbonising Oil & Gas Production in the UKCS

 In 2019, the government introduced a legally-binding commitment to put the UK firmly on a pathway to net zero greenhouse gas emissions by 2050.

-The Committee on Climate Change suggests that between 2018 and 2050 the UK must reduce annual greenhouse gas emissions from 451 MtCO2e to <29 meaning that the oil and gas industry must go further and faster to reduce its footprint.
+The Climate Change Committee suggests that between 2018 and 2050 the UK must reduce annual greenhouse gas emissions from 451 MtCO2e to <29 meaning that the oil and gas industry must go further and faster to reduce its footprint.

-At the request of the North Sea Transition Steering Group (formerly MER UK Steering Group), the Asset Stewardship Task Force (ASTF) was asked to champion operator net zero contribution in the UKCS over the next five years.
+At the request of the North Sea Transition Steering Group, the Asset Stewardship Task Force (ASTF) was asked to champion operator net zero contribution in the UKCS over the next five years.

 The booklet is an amalgamation of 15 standalone case studies which highlight tangible and specific examples of where oil and gas operators are contributing towards net zero.